Prime Video: The 49 Best TV Shows to Watch

 Night Sky (2022-)

-When a wheelchair-bound Irene York tells her husband, Franklin, that she wants to go see the stars, he guides her out of the house and into the yard at night.
-Moonlight shines down through gaps in the trees.
-But Franklin doesn't stop walking.
+When a wheelchair-bound Irene York tells her husband, Franklin, that she wants to go see the stars, he guides her out of the house and into the yard.
+Moonlight shines down on them through gaps in the trees, but Franklin doesn't stop walking.
 Prime Video's new sci-fi series Night Sky opens with the sweet and wholesome York couple, who, through a mysterious chamber on their property, can access another planet.
 The unfamiliar world -- as well as the puzzling pathway -- will draw you in, and Sissy Spacek and J.K.
 Simmons deliver stellar lead performances.

 Outer Range (2022-)